 The typhoon season is from July to October, which sits out of the tourist season.
 This can vary from year to year, with the season starting and finishing earlier or later at times.
 If you want to see some sun while you’re travelling in the Philippines, it’s best to avoid the typhoon season!

-The weather can dictate when travelling to the Philippines is best.
+The weather can dictate when backpacking the Philippines is best.
 Certainly, the best months are from December to April, when it’s dry season for the majority of the country.
 This is also the peak tourism period, so prices will be more expensive than the rest of the year.

 The months of May and November are known as the shoulder season, as tourism starts to decline and increase respectively.
-If you want good weather and cheaper prices this might be the best time to visit the Philippines!
+If you want good weather and cheaper prices this might be a good time to visit the Philippines!

 Perhaps the worst time to visit the Philippines weather-wise is from June to September.
 This is the wet season for most of the country and typhoon season as well.
 The one bonus is that prices are a lot cheaper than during the rest of the year.

-So, it might be worth travelling to the Philippines during this period if you’re on a budget!
+So, it might be worth visiting the Philippines during this period if you’re on a budget!

 Flights to the Philippines

 One of the more important barometers for finding the best time to go to the Philippines is when the flights are cheap.
 It’s the same with every destination, it can often be more expensive to fly in peak season than off-season.